-These options can be deactivated with the option Level-reassign-disable (see page 170).
+These options can be deactivated with the option level-reassign-disable (see page 191).

 Warning!
 Use caution when making these changes in a production environment.
 Depending on the log configuration, changing the log level to a higher priority may cause the log event to be logged more often or to a greater number of outputs.
 This could affect system performance.

-Likewise, changing the log level to a lower priority may cause the log event to be not logged at all, or to be not logged to specific outputs, thereby losing important information.
+Likewise, changing the log level to a lower priority may cause the log event to be not logged at all, or to be not logged to specific.

+log event to be not logged at all, or to be not logged to specific outputs, thereby losing important information.
 The same applies to any alarms associated with that log event.